boomcamp/PHP7-mini-app/README.md

 `interface/IDbCredentials.php ` = Stores the database configuration

-`classes/Connection.php` = Class connection of the application
+`classes/Connection.php` = Singleton database class connection of the application

 `models/Contacts.php` = The data layer of the application